IvaMate/Science-paper-extractor/README.md

 ## Usage

 1. Place your research papers into `Data/input`
+2. Choose type of model provider in `config.yaml`:
+- `OLLAMA` - ollama local models
+- `HF_API` - huggingface API models.
+Needs token to be updated in `.env` file.
+Note that there is a monthly free credit limitation for some models.
+- `HF_LOCAL` - huggingface models that are run locally.
+Needs token to be updated in `.env` file.
-2. Run the script:
+3. Run the script:

     ```
     python3 main.py
     ```
-3. The output Excel file will be saved as `Data/output/research_papers.csv`.
+4. The output Excel file will be saved as `Data/output/research_papers.csv`.